 The National Kinship Care Strategy also celebrated Kinship’s work to establish more than 145 peer support groups across England and the role of the groups in building community and relationships for kinship carers.
 Funding has been awarded to Kinship to continue building and strengthening peer support groups until at least March 2026.

 We’re pleased to see a new legal duty placed on local authorities in the Children’s Wellbeing and Schools Bill to deliver a kinship local offer, strengthening the reframed requirement in statutory guidance.
 We had consistently called on the government to reinforce the requirement for local authorities to provide visible, accessible and up-to-date information for kinship carers on the support available to them.
-This is crucial given that a third of kinship carers rate the information provided about kinship care by their local authority as ‘very poor’, and particularly because only 7% told us in 2023 that they had seen their local authority’s existing family and friends care policy which local authorities have been required to deliver since 2011.
+This is crucial given that just under half of kinship carers continue to rate the information provided about kinship care by their local authority as poor or very poor.

 A lack of independent advice, especially at the point of becoming a kinship carer, can leave kinship carers vulnerable to being exploited and unsure about the best option for them to pursue to support their new family.
 The Local Government and Social Care Ombudsman has highlighted previously how special guardians were sometimes given incorrect advice and information by their local authorities.
 As highlighted by Foundations in their survey of local authority support, “kinship carers may commit to care arrangements that limit their access to support without being aware of these implications”.